-- The reported study data are accurate, complete, and verifiable from source documents. - The conduct of the study is in compliance with the currently approved protocol/amendment(s), with GCP, and with the applicable regulatory requirement(s).
+• The conduct of the study is in compliance with the currently approved protocol/amendment(s), with GCP, and with the applicable regulatory requirement(s).

 The Parkinson's Foundation has the responsibility and expertise to monitor all procedures for safety and for GCP and regulatory compliance, and to hold meetings to review GCP and regulatory compliance.
 Monitoring activities will include: